-The A Level Mathematics course provides an opportunity for students to develop a further interest in the subject by extending their knowledge through the introduction of new techniques and development and practise of their mathematical skills.
+The A Level Mathematics course provides an opportunity for you to develop a further interest in the subject by extending your knowledge through the introduction of new techniques and development and practise of your mathematical skills.
 In addition to Pure Mathematics, the course also looks at some of the applications of Mathematics in Mechanics and Statistics.